Dynamical Love Numbers for Black Holes and Beyond from Shell Effective Field Theory: Shell Effective Field Theory

 The basic idea of Shell EFT is to describe a generic compact body as a spherical shell so that its finite radius $R$ acts as a regulator for short-distance divergences in four dimensions.
 This allows us to solve for the dynamics of gravitational perturbations in terms of known solutions in BHPT in four dimensions~\cite{Leaver:1986gd,Leaver:1986vnb,Mano:1996vt}.

 The above ingredients are reflected in the background metric, which is flat inside the shell and Schwarzschild outside:

 where $f(r) = 1-\RS/r$ with $\RS = 2GM$ and $R> \RS$.
 The junction conditions

-ensure continuity of the metric on the shell $r=\tilde r =R$~\cite{Israel:1966rt}.\footnote{ Thin shells have found many applications in GR, e.g., in modeling gravitational collapse~\cite{Oppenheimer:1939ue,Israel:1967zz}, in the construction of traversable wormholes~\cite{Visser:1989kh}, in the description of vacuum–decay bubbles and cosmological phase transitions~\cite{Coleman:1980aw}, as well as in the development of the membrane paradigm for black holes~\cite{MacDonald:1982zz,Thorne:1986iy}.}
+ensure continuity of the metric on the shell $r=\tilde r =R$~\cite{Israel:1966rt}.\footnote{ Thin shells have found many applications in GR, e.g., in modeling gravitational collapse~\cite{Oppenheimer:1939ue,Israel:1967zz}, in the construction of traversable wormholes~\cite{Visser:1989kh}, in the description of vacuum–decay bubbles and cosmological phase transitions~\cite{Coleman:1980aw}, as well as in the development of the membrane paradigm for black holes~\cite{MacDonald:1982zz,Thorne:1986iy}.
+They have also recently appeared in the study of scattering amplitudes~\cite{Bjerrum-Bohr:2025lpw}.}

 For the application to Love numbers, we consider the scattering of a scalar wave $\Phi$ with frequency $\omega \ll 1/R$ off the shell, and model the tidal responses of the shell using higher-dimensional operators.
-The action for the shell is
+These are captured by the action

 while the bulk dynamics of the scalar field are described by the Klein-Gordon action,

 We describe the elements entering \cref{eq:shellAction,eq:KG} in turn.